| Melbourne — loading...

 Nightingale Village — The Sustainable Precinct

 Nightingale Village sits just off the Brunswick bike path and represents Melbourne’s most ambitious sustainable housing development.
-The precinct includes iMa Asa Yora (Japanese brunch), specialty retail, and architecturally designed apartments that prioritise environmental performance over maximum profit.
-It’s a glimpse of what inner Melbourne housing could look like — and it’s already reshaping Brunswick’s identity.
+The precinct includes specialty retail and architecturally designed apartments that prioritise environmental performance over maximum profit.
+It is a glimpse of what inner Melbourne housing could look like — and it is already reshaping Brunswick’s identity.

 CERES Community Environment Park — The Green Heart

-CERES (Centre for Education and Research in Environmental Strategies) is a 10-acre community park on the Merri Creek in Brunswick East.
-It’s part farm, part market, part education centre, and entirely free to visit.
-The Saturday morning market is one of Melbourne’s best community markets, with organic produce, local food stalls, and the kind of wholesome energy that makes you briefly consider giving up your office job to become a permaculture farmer.
+CERES (Centre for Education and Research in Environmental Strategies) is a 10-acre community park on the Merri Creek in East Brunswick.
+It is part farm, part market, part education centre, and entirely free to visit.
+The Saturday morning market is one of Melbourne’s best community markets, with organic produce, local food stalls, and workshops on everything from fermentation to beekeeping.

 The Bike Path — Brunswick’s Secret Artery

-The Principal Bicycle Network route runs through Brunswick, connecting the CBD through to Moreland and beyond.
-More importantly for daily life, it creates a parallel world to Sydney Road — a car-free corridor lined with cafés, studios, and small businesses that most car-driving visitors never discover.
-Osoi (Japanese matcha bar), several bike mechanics, and a string of creative studios sit along or near this path.
-If you live in Brunswick and don’t own a bike, you’re missing half the suburb.
+The Upfield Bike Path runs through Brunswick, connecting the CBD through to Moreland and beyond.
+It creates a parallel world to Sydney Road — a car-free corridor lined with cafes, studios, and small businesses that most car-driving visitors never discover.
+If you live in Brunswick and do not own a bike, you are missing half the suburb.

 What to Do in Brunswick